paratestphp/paratest/README.md

 4. **Tune batch max size `--max-batch-size`**

-    Batch size will affect on max amount of atomic tests which will be used for single test method.
+    Batch size will affect the max amount of atomic tests which will be used for a single test method.
     One atomic test will be either one test method from test class if no data provider available for method or will be only one item from dataset for method.
     Increase this value to reduce per-process overhead and in most cases it will also reduce parallel efficiency.
     Decrease this value to increase per-process overhead and in most cases it will also increase parallel efficiency.
-    If amount of all tests less then max batch size then everything will be processed in one process thread so ParaTest is completely useless in that case.
+    If the amount of all tests is less than the max batch size then everything will be processed in one process thread so ParaTest is completely useless in that case.
     The best way to find the most effective batch size is to test with different batch size values and select best.
-    Max batch size = 0 means that grouping in batches will not be used and one batch will equal to all method tests (one or all from data provider).
+    Max batch size = 0 means that grouping in batches will not be used and one batch will equal all method tests (one or all from data provider).
-    Max batch size = 1 means that each batch will contain only one test from data provider or one method if data provider is not used.
+    Max batch size = 1 means that each batch will contain only one test from the data provider or one method if the data provider is not used.
-    Bigger max batch size can significantly increase phpunit command line length so process can fail.
+    Bigger max batch size can significantly increase phpunit command line length so the process can fail.
     Decrease max batch size to reduce command line length.
     Windows has a limit around 32k, Linux - 2048k, Mac OS X - 256k.